Semrush helps you:

 Because the suggestions that you get come straight from Google.

-To use Google Autocomplete for keyword research, you can JUST enter a keyword:
+To use the Google Autocomplete feature for keyword research, you can JUST enter a seed keyword in the search box:

 Google – Autocomplete – "paleo diet"